paypal/fullstack-phone/README.md

 The `./build.sh` command uses those two pieces together in order to generate a new version of libphonenumber.js in the `/dist` folder.

+Before you run the build script, ensure you have [ant-contrib](http://ant-contrib.sourceforge.net/) installed, and present on your system's PATH.

 Contributing
 ------------